thoughtspot/thoughtspot.github.io/_admin/ts-cloud/cloud-getting-started.md

 ---
 title: [Getting Started with ThoughtSpot Cloud]
 last_updated: 5/27/2020
-summary: "Information about features of the free trial and how to sign up."
+summary: "Information about features of the free trial, and how to sign up."
+toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---